vindarel/curated-awesome-cl/README.md

 A curated list of _awesome_ Common Lisp stuff, curated for beginners.

-**!
-This list was done early on, now I take care of the original one, which has way more useful links.**

 Also don't miss the https://lispcookbook.github.io/cl-cookbook/ :)

 Forked from the